-You will by now be aware that under the Off-payroll working regulations you will have to understand your financial and reputational risks by reviewing how you engage with contractors in your supply chain, specifically those who operate via their own limited company.
+By now you will be aware that from April 2021 under the Off-payroll working regulations you will have to understand your financial and reputational risks by reviewing how you engage with contractors in your supply chain, specifically those who operate via their own limited company.

 Lots of advisors can tell you the issues, the impact on costs, HMRC IR35 case law and so on but what you need now is a proven, trusted independent partner who will give you a robust tailor-made solution that clearly explains your risks with each option.
 Understanding the risks will dictate your decisions.